|Luke Paschall Bio|

 Three of his receivers, including Houston, McKissic and Paschal, all recorded over 600 receiving yards and posted at least 37 catches.
 Paschal averaged 17.4 yards per reception as a freshman, which was the 40th highest in the nation.
 The receivers also helped A-State rank No. 39 in the nation in passing offense with 260.1 yards per game.

-Overseeing special teams as well, Paschall helped the Red Wolves rank among the top 31 teams in the nation in at least four statistical categories each of the last two seasons.
+Overseeing special teams as well, Paschall helped the Red Wolves rank among the top 31 teams in the nation in at least four statistical categories each of the last three seasons.

 The year prior, A-State ranked No. 4 in the nation in kickoff return defense (16.31 ypr), No. 9 in punt return defense (3.10 ypr), No. 19 in net punting (39.82) and No. 31 in kickoff returns (22.49 ypr).
 Additionally, the Red Wolves' 41.6 team punting average was the second highest in school history, while their 22.5 yards per kickoff return ranked tied for the fourth highest.